stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

 # Metadata Scraping

-Stash supports scraping of metadata from variuos external sources
+Stash supports scraping of metadata from various external sources

-# Termonology
+# Terminology
   ### URL Scraper
-  * A URL scraper is a sctaper that attempts to extract metadata from a given URL
+  * A URL scraper is a scraper that attempts to extract metadata from a given URL
-  * high chance of scuccess
   ### Fragment Scraper
   * This type of scraper will attempt to use all current metadata for an Item and match it to a result from a metadata source automatically
-  * lower chance of success
   ### Search/By Name Search
   * This type of scraper will use the current name of the Item to search a given metadata source for a list of matches
   * This scraper relies on the user picking the correct match from a list of results